sateeshpeetha/task/README.md

 # Task
 ## Task Example

-Simple UI App to add, delete, update, and list tasks.
+Single page App to manage (add, delete, update, and list) tasks.
 No persistent storage or server API implemented.
 UI template is best suits chrome, firefox, and IE 9+.
 Can be extended to include device specific template.
 This is single page app.
 No routes or server API implemented.

 ### Checkout the live demo here:  https://sateeshpeetha.github.io/task/